 Customize your Catalog for New Markets

-Offer a Localised Checkout Experience
+Offer a Localized Checkout Experience

 Offer a superior checkout experience that allows you to accept payments from multiple currencies and payment gateways.
 For example, Chargebee’s checkout supports 100+ currencies across 150+ countries.
 You should also spoil your customers with multiple payment options such as cards, wallets, and online banking.
 Your checkout page should adapt to a local language to give that personalized experience and calculate the correct taxes according to local regulations.